 Let's get to that:

-First the creative and artistic methods.
+First the creative and artistic methods

-- Bible journaling.
 I love Bible journaling, and I have been doing it for a couple of years.
 You can read my best tips for getting started Bible journaling here.

-However you decide to do your Bible journaling, you will need a Bible with margins wide enough to draw and color and stamp.
+To get started Bible journaling, you will need a Bible with margins wide enough to draw and color and stamp.
 I personally have the HCSB Notetaking Bible and, while I do love the formatting, I do not love the HCSB translation.
 When I was looking for a journaling Bible, there were not many available and none at all in the NIV or NLT.
 So I went with HCSB on a friend's recommendation.
 There is now a nice NIV Journaling Bible and even better, an NLT Journaling Bible (NLT is my favorite translation).
 If I was getting started now, I'd get one of those.

 - Write scripture.
 While I was doing Katie Orr's Everyday Peace Bible study, I started writing Philippians 4 in my journal.
 I found it interesting and rewarding and it helped me to pray the scripture as I wrote it out.
 I will definitely be doing this again.
 There are whole journals you can get devoted to writing out scripture, including Lara Casey's Write the Word journals, but I don't have anything fancy.
 I just choose the passage and write it in a journal I already have.